Piyumihansika/Polythin-Management-System/README.md

-# radProject
-Crud operation for a polythin center.
+This is a project which done by using codeIgniter.I created this for a polything center.